 President, St. Mary’s High School

-Jeff Pitts, Vice Chair
+Kathy Siddens, Vice Chair

 Jane Tracy, Secretary

-Director, Light A Single Candle Foundation
+BOD, Light a Single Candle Foundation

 Rev. Mitchell Doyen

-Pastor, St. John the Baptist
+Pastor, St. John the Baptist Catholic Church

 Executive Director, Incarnate Word Foundation